 Amy’s signature energy therapy approach is valuable for adults, teens, and kids; and is endorsed by physicians and medical organizations as an important part of an integrated healing plan.

-Amy has been featured in CNN, The Huffington Post, CBS, The Washington Post, Cosmopolitan, The Los Angeles Review of Books, Curve Magazine, and more.
+Amy has been featured in CNN, The Huffington Post, CBS, The Washington Post, Daily News, Cosmopolitan, The Los Angeles Review of Books, Curve Magazine, and more.
 She was also named one of Advocate’s “40 Under 40” and understands the unique challenges of the LGBTQ community.

 She lives in NYC with her beautiful wife and two bad cats.
 Most importantly, she lives by her self-created motto: When life kicks your ass, kick-back.